 At the first sign of dental or medical problems, it’s common for people to go flocking to the Internet to “diagnose” their problems.
 The Internet helps puts us in touch with professionals (like this website), but it also easy to follow bad advice.

 At North Oaks Dental, we have a skilled team educated in all aspects of dentistry, whether that be preventive family dentistry or fixing complicated dental problems.
 We have multiple dentists in our office to serve your every need.
 You can start your dental journey by scheduling an appointment with us.
-Call today at 248-220-7021 or use our to request a visit.
+Call today at 248-712-1522 or use our online form to request a visit.

 So today, I want to dispel some of the dental myths that I sometimes come across on the Internet — or myths that have long been part of the public domain.

 1. My teeth don’t hurt, so there is nothing wrong.
 MYTH.

 Your teeth shouldn’t hurt.
 So tooth pain is a clear sign that something is wrong, but it’s not the only inclination.
 Cavities can be painful or completely pain-free.
 In some cases, a person can have a serious dental infection and feel nothing.
 One thing’s for certain, waiting to visit the dentist until you are in pain is a bad idea.
 You could have a serious infection by that point that can turn into an expensive fix.

 2. I don’t need to floss.
 MYTH.